suneelbanerjee/UWorld-in-Github/README.md

 The add-on uses a slight delay on launch to prevent this.
 If it persists, try closing other resource-heavy add-ons.

 ## ⚖️ Disclaimer
-This is a third-party tool and is not affiliated with, endorsed by, or connected to UWorld or Anki in any way.
-Use it responsibly and in accordance with UWorld's Terms of Service.
+This is a third-party tool and is not affiliated with, endorsed by, or connected to UW or Anki in any way.
+Use it responsibly and in accordance with UW's Terms of Service.